Technical problem with Kela’s remote customer service More information

 - If you are in secondary education or in adult basic education, complete the application for financial aid (OT 1e) intended for students of vocational institutes, upper secondary schools and folk high schools.

 - If you are in higher education, complete the application for financial aid (OT 2e) for students of universities and universities of applied sciences.

 - If you are completing a degree abroad, compete the application for financial aid (OT 3e) for students completing a degree abroad.

-- If you apply for a government loan guarantee under the adult education programme, complete the form Aikuiskoulutustukeen liittyvän opintolainan valtiontakaushakemus (OT 12 available only in Finnish).
-Submit your application to any of Kela's customer service points or, if it concerns financial aid for adult students, to the Education Fund.
+- If you wish to apply for a loan guarantee for adult students, complete the form titled Aikuiskoulutustukeen liittyvä opintolainan valtiontakaushakemus (OT 12 available in Finnish and Swedish only).
+Submit your application to any Kela office or citizen service centre or append it to the application for adult education allowance you submit to the Education Fund.

 - If you are a permanent resident of the Åland Islands, apply to Ålands arbetskrafts- och studieservicemyndighet for financial aid.

 If you are in higher education and receive a study grant, you will automatically be given a government loan guarantee for a student loan.
-If you are in secondary education or in adult basic education, you can apply for a loan guarantee at the same time when you apply for a study grant and a housing supplement.
+If you are in secondary education or in adult basic education, you can apply for a loan guarantee at the same time when you apply for a study grant.
 Once you have been given a loan guarantee, you can apply for a student loan at a bank of your choice.